 We are exposed to market risk, primarily related to foreign currency exchange rates and interest rate exposure of our debt obligations that bear interest based on floating rates.
 We actively monitor these exposures.
 Our objective is to reduce, where we deem appropriate to do so, fluctuations in earnings and cash flows associated with changes in foreign exchange rates and interest rates.
 In order to accomplish this objective, we sometimes enter into derivative financial instruments, such as forward contracts and interest rate hedge contracts.
-It is our policy and practice to use derivative financial instruments for trading purposes.
+It is our policy and practice to use derivative financial instruments only to the extent necessary to manage our exposures.
+We do not use derivative financial instruments for trading purposes.